Hypotheses tests in boundary regression models: The error distribution

+In particular, one may use the adaptive bandwidth proposed by Jirak et al.\ (2014). \\ Condition \eqref{eq:alphabetacond} can be fulfilled if and only if $\frac 1\beta<\alpha<2-\frac{1}{\beta}$, which in turn can be satisfied for all $\alpha\in(0,2)$, provided the regression function $g$ is sufficiently smooth.
+It ensures that one can choose a rate $a_n$ of larger order than the uniform bound on the estimation error established in Theorem \ref{theo2b} such that

-\begin{rem}\rm From Theorem \ref{theo3a} it follows that under the condition $\alpha\in (1/\beta,2-1/\beta)$ the estimation of the regression function has no impact on the estimation of the irregular error distribution.
-This is remarkably different from corresponding results on error distribution estimation in mean regression models with regular error distributions.
-Here the empirical distribution function of residuals, say $\check F_n$, is not asymptotically $\sqrt{n}$-equivalent to the empirical distribution function of true errors, and $\sqrt n(\check{F}_n-F)$ converges to a Gaussian process with complicated covariance structure, compare to Theorem 1 in Akritas and Van Keilegom (2001).
+\end{rem} \begin{rem}\rm Theorem \ref{theo3a} implies that for $\alpha\in (1/\beta,2-1/\beta)$ the estimation of the regression function has no impact on the estimation of the irregular error distribution.
+This is remarkably different from corresponding results on the estimation of the error distribution in mean regression models with regular error distributions.
+Here the empirical distribution function of residuals, say $\check F_n$, is not asymptotically $\sqrt{n}$-equivalent to the empirical distribution function of true errors.
+The process $\sqrt n(\check{F}_n-F)$ converges to a Gaussian process whose covariance structure depends on the error distribution in a complicated way; cf.\ Theorem 2 in Akritas and Van Keilegom (2001).
 In the simple case of a mean regression model with equidistant design and an error distribution $F$ with bounded density $f$ one has

 uniformly with respect to $y\in\mathbb{R}$ when the regression function is estimated by a local polynomial estimator, under appropriate bandwidth conditions (see Proposition 3 in Neumeyer and Van Keilegom (2009)). $\blacksquare$ \end{rem}